 Assembly

-1) Slice the cooled cakes in half horizontally, and trim the tops, so that you have 4 evenly sized slices (2 chocolate, 2 vanilla)
+1) Slice the cooled cakes in half horizontally, and trim the tops, so that you have 4 evenly sized slices (2 chocolate, 2 vanilla)2) Assemble the cake on a cake board using alternate chocolate and vanilla slices, with a dollop of buttercream in between.

 3) Cover the outside with the remaining buttercream, and smooth off using a palette knife.
 A turntable is handy for this part.